hannahilea/hannahilea.github.io/blog/meme-making/src.md

 ![Image of a bee overlaid with text that reads "I'm a bee"](assets/bee.png)

 [^you]: I'm not going to write up specific editors; there are almost certainly loads of tutorials for whatever computer/program you have access to, so use that!
+If you are a Preview user, these tools will all be in `View > Show Markup Toolbar`; the remove background tool is called "Instant Alpha".

 Go ahead and try a basic edit with your program of choice[^you]: